Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 - Complex math, physics, and chemistry (Ironically, complex salts don't work properly) questions, history economics and whatever the WolframEngine can handle using SemanticInterpretation.
 - Manually add in resources to handle Graph plotting, equation render, vector algebra and other *"special cases"* to make utmost use of WolframeEngine.
 (For now, the pseudocode is added down below in this readme which also deals with utilizing WolframEngine in general to an extent.)
 - Generate a huge dataset based on what the user wanted, combining data found from Wikipedia, Google and Wolfram, generate a Dataframe from these and render convert that dataframe to HTML which can then be opened using webbrowser module for python.
 - Branched Conversation.json, user can follow up with a sentence and if the sentence fits certain trigger words, based on additional attributes (specified within that trigger words list in JSON).
-Basically, if the response trigger was from the conversation.json, save the response string and the list
+Basically, if the response trigger was from the conversation.json, save the response string and the list <br>
 -~~Classify Input into request types using Scikit-learn and its Naive Bayes algorithm if *'primitive'* filters miss.(I'm still learning it!)~~ Done<br>
 ~~- Using FindTextualAnswers from Wolfram, answer follow up questions if response trigger involves a wikipedia article (Append the article to a cache).~~ (I'll be using BERT so....)